Code-Institute-Submissions/monimaj89-Project2resub/README.md

 ### As a site owner:
 * I want users to search places on the map
-* I want search result be displayed in the table
+* I want search results be displayed in the table
 * I want users to search type of place using radio buttons
 * I want users to have easy access to detailed information about the searched place